PSHE and Drugs and SRE education

 Summer 1: Relationships

-Summer 2: Changing Me (including Sex Education)
+Summer 2: Changing Me (including sex, relationship and drugs education)

 For further information about the scheme, please read the parent guides below.